 Escalating commercial insurance prices.
 Increasing market volatility.
 Growing pressure on companies to reduce their total cost of risk (TCOR).
 All of these challenges are prompting mid-sized companies to seek alternatives to traditional casualty insurance.
 Our member-owned group captive model addresses these issues by providing companies the opportunity to become stakeholders in their own insurance company.

 Captive Resources (CRI) supports dozens of different casualty group captives — both homogeneous and heterogeneous.
 These group captives provide three types of commercial casualty insurance:

 Group Captive Members are Safer than Average Companies

 Member Company Industries

 The member-companies that we work with come from a wide range of industries.
 While this list is not all-encompassing, the major industries represented in the casualty group captives we support include:

 - Temporary Employment Agencies

 - Food and Beverage Production

 Typical Member Profile

-With more than 5,000 member-companies in the group captives we support, our model works for a variety of companies.
+With over 6,000 member-companies in the group captives we support, our model works for a variety of companies.
 However, we’ve found the most successful group captive members possess qualities like: